What is Chroma Keying?

 Chroma Keying is the process of creating video or effects by layering two elements together to achieve visual effects, this process is mainly used in video production, photography and post-production.

 Chroma colours most commonly used to achieve chroma keying are Blue and Green, the terms blue screening and green screening are used as a reference to this process.

 The reason for having the option of two colours when chroma keying is to give the creator options when shooting a video.

 A scene may require the subject or object to have a blue or green colour, If blue jeans were being worn by an actor then a green screen would work fine, but an actor wearing green would need to be recorded using a blue screen.

 Blue and Green are considered to be the best colours for chroma keying, it is believed these colour ranges are the furthest from human skin tones allowing a better key when recording a person.

 The Chroma Keying Process

-Firstly the process of chroma keying is to remove a specific colour from a piece of video footage and replace it with a new element.
+Firstly the process of chroma keying is to remove a specific color from a piece of video footage and replace it with a new element.

 This Chroma Keying process is achieved by taking footage of a subject in front of a Blue or Green Screen.

 Separate your subject from the backdrop screen by positioning the subject at least 3 feet from the backdrop to get a better key.

-Once the footage has been filmed the blue or green colour can be removed from the footage in post-production.
+Once the footage has been filmed the blue or green color can be removed from the footage in post-production.

-Using software that is capable of keying out these colours, such as iMovie makes the green or blue section of the clip effectively becomes transparent.
+Using software that is capable of keying out these colors, such as iMovie makes the green or blue section of the clip effectively becomes transparent.

 This process allows the video footage to be layered on top of another video or image, this post-production editing changes the appearance of the footage by adding a background element to the film.